stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 ![TEDx sunrise](http://stdm.github.io/images/TEDx/tedx-sunrise.jpg)
 *Images: tawanlubfah (c) 123RF.com, used with permission under the relevant license; Colourbox, (c) Kostyantin Pankin*

 So how not to fear AI?
 It begins with the realisation that *the AI you fear does not exist*.
 AI is a tool.
-If that helps, rename AI to  "EI" - Extended Intelligence, as we have recently argued in an articl [^9].
+If that helps, rename AI to  "EI" - Extended Intelligence, as we have recently argued in an article [^9].
 Because extending our own human capabilities is all AI can do: Help us to improve our lives.
 Not replace us.
 So an insurmountable categorical difference remains: Agency ultimately stays with us, for the better or worse.

 This means that AI is *not* coming after your freedom nor anything in your life.
 That is good news.
 But you might lose your freedom to AI in a different way - by giving it up voluntarily!
 We need to look at how this can happen: